 CLIMATE AND PACE

 We can expect warm or hot weather every day, with very little chance of rain.
 In the mountains it is cold first thing in the morning.
 Breakfast will usually be around 7am.
 Basic fitness is all that is required.
 Full days will be spent in the field and short walks will be undertaken regularly.
 There is some uphill walking but at a sensible pace.

 ACCOMMODATION AND FOOD

-Full board accommodation is provided with one night at the Tazeze Hotel, Addis Ababa, two nights at Awash Falls Lodge, two nights at Bishangari Lodge, two nights at Simbo Beach, Lake Langano, three nights at Goba Wabe Shebelle Hotel, two nights at Turaco Hotel, Negelle, two nights at Borana Lodge, Yabello, one night at the United Africa Hotel, Awassa, and the last night back at the Tazeze Hotel, Addis Ababa (where we also have use of day rooms before our flight on the last day).
-Hotels are of a good standard although Awash Falls is simple and rather rustic.
-All rooms have en-suite facilities.
-Lunch will usually be at a restaurant, but may be a picnic.
-We will also have a couple of breakfasts in the field.
+Full board accommodation is provided with one night at the Tazeze Hotel, Addis Ababa, two nights at Kereyou Lodge (a brand new lodge, not to be confused with the infamous Kereyou caravans of the same name), two nights at Bishangari Lodge, two nights at Simbo Beach, Lake Langano, three nights at Goba Wabe Shebelle Hotel, two nights at Turaco Hotel, Negelle, two nights at Borana Lodge, Yabello, one night at the United Africa Hotel, Awassa, and the last night back at the Tazeze Hotel, Addis Ababa (where we also have use of day rooms before our flight on the last day).
+Hotels are of a good standard and all rooms have en-suite facilities.
+There will be a couple of breakfasts in the field.